classyllama/ansible-role-pk-delivery/README.md

 # Ansible Role: PK-Delivery

-This role provides script which populate .ssh directories for newly created users (on first login) with the content from /root/pks/ directory.
+This role provides a script that populates .ssh directories for newly created users (on the first login) with the content from /root/pks/ directory.

 ## Requirements